Toastmasters’ considerations on rhetoric

 When we want to give a series of speeches, talks or presentations that are parts of a bigger whole, the question arises, how to put it all together.
 Especially in the context of Toastmasters meetings, where we usually have 5-7 minutes time per meeting to shine as a star of the evening …

-The original vision of the organisation of any speech still stands:
+For a typical informative speech the original vision of the organisation still stands:

 Introduction – tell them, what you’re going to tell them